isomerpages/imh-ac/_resources-editing/Community Resources (Editing)/Arts.md

 </p>
 </td>
 <td rowspan="1" colspan="1">
-<p>The Purple Symphony, facilitated by the Central Singapore Community Development,
+<p>The Purple Symphony, debuted in 2015 by Central Singapore Community Development,
-debuted in 2015.
-It is Singapore’s largest inclusive orchestra comprising over 100 musicians with and without disabilities.
-The orchestra comprises members from five key musical sections: Bowed &amp; Plucked Strings, Winds, Percussion, and a special Choir.</p>
+is Singapore's largest inclusive orchestra, featuring over 100 musicians with and without disabilities.
+Comprising five musical sections, it promotes inclusion, celebrates abilities, and provides a platform for musicians to learn, share, and serve the community together.</p>
-<p></p>
-<p>Beyond being a platform for the inclusion of persons with disabilities,
-The Purple Symphony is also an avenue for musicians to learn and share music with one another, support inclusion, celebrate their abilities, and serve the community as one.</p>
 </td>
 </tr>
 <tr>